 MOLLY TANZER (Book of the Dead) lives in Boulder, Colorado along the front range of the Mountains of Madness, or maybe just the Flatirons.
 A writer and editor, her work has appeared in Future Lovecraft,Strange Horizons, Runnning with the Pack, The Lion and the Aardvark and many other anthologies and magazines.
 Her debut collection, A Pretty Mouth is out now from Lazy Fascist Press.

 ADRIAN TCHAIKOVSKY ("Reading Between the Lines") was born in Lincolnshire, studied and trained in Reading and now lives in Leeds.
 He is known for the Shadows of the Apt fantasy series, starting withEmpire in Black and Gold.
 His hobbies include stage-fighting and tabletop, live and online role-playing.

-LAVIE TIDHAR (Smoke, The Lowest Heaven, Ash) is the author of the Bookman Histories trilogy of steampunk novels and the ground-breaking alternative history novels Osama and The Violent Century, as well as novellas Jesus & The Eightfold Path, Cloud Permutations and others, and many short stories.
+LAVIE TIDHAR (Smoke, The Lowest Heaven, Ash) is the author of the Bookman Histories trilogy of steampunk novels and the ground-breaking novels Osama, A Man Lies Dreaming, and The Violent Century, as well as novellas Jesus & The Eightfold Path, Cloud Permutations, and many short stories.
 He currently lives in London.

 @lavietidhar | blog books